squidfunk/mkdocs-material/docs/setup/setting-up-a-blog.md

     output.
 [This behavior can be changed], e.g. for rendering drafts when building deploy previews.

-2. You can use `date_updated` to signal when you updated a blog posts.
-The date will be rendered as part of the sidebar.
+2. If you wish to provide multiple dates, you can use the following syntax, allowing you to define a date when you last updated the blog post + further custom dates you can add to the template:

+    ``` yaml
+    ---
+    date:
+      created: 2022-01-31
+      updated: 2022-02-02
+    ---

+    # Hello world!
+    ```

+    Note that the creation date __must__ be set under `date.created`, as each blog post must have a creation date set.

 When you spin up the [live preview server], you should be greeted by your first post!
 You'll also realize, that [archive] and [category] indexes have been